Categories

 Shelters and Rescues Work Together

-Rescue organizations will help save as many animals as they can given their space and foster network.
-When they are at capacity in those regards, they just don’t take on more than they can handle.
+Limited-admission shelters and rescue organizations will help save as many animals as they can given their space and foster network.
+When they are at capacity, they just don’t accept more animals into the organization.
 Hence the “no-kill” tag.

 They also often “pull” (remove) animals from open intake shelters.
 Some rescues take everything, while others focus on specific types of animals (i.e. neonatal kittens, special needs dogs, senior pets, etc.).
-Often, people think that a rescue must hate a shelter and vice versa, but many times, they work together to help the animal, and it’s more positive than you would expect.
+Often, people think that a rescue must hate a shelter and vice versa.
+In actuality, they work together to help the animal, and it’s more positive than you would expect.

 ACCT Philly Save Rates Are Public Record